-People’s connection with it goes back hundreds of years and Maaori from the Tainui waka have inhabited the area known as Hamilton for over 400 years.
+People’s connection with it goes back hundreds of years and Maaori from the Tainui waka have inhabited the area known as Hamilton for more than 400 years.
 The Waikato River is the tupuna of Waikato-Tainui, which is embodied in a unique and special relationship with the river.
-But most would agree that the river is under-utilised and undervalued in the modern Hamilton.
+But most would agree the river is under-utilised and undervalued in the modern Hamilton.
 In recent decades numerous attempts have been made to develop a plan to activate Hamilton’s engagement with the river.
 The Hamilton City River Plan is the first time Hamilton will have a comprehensive strategy to transform the way we use and view the 16km of Waikato River running through the city.
 The Plan is a 30-year vision for the river and will guide how we plan and use the river into the future.

 People told us they wanted to be able to see and use the river more and they shared their ideas on what they would most like to see improved.
-This feedback has been invaluable in helping to shape the ideas and projects in the River Plan.
+This feedback has been valuable in helping to shape the ideas and projects in the River Plan.
 The message most loudly given was to ‘get on with it’.

 The projects in the River Plan are divided in to those that can start immediately and others that will take some time to work through the detail.
-There are a number of changes that will need to be made to existing plans and special processes set by law that the Council will follow, to ensure the River Plan is a success.
+There are a number of changes that will need to be made to existing plans and special processes set by law the Council will follow, to ensure the River Plan is a success.